Last Update: 7th May 2025

 - Have you seen any manufacturer actively promoting ISO Invariance?
 Why NOT?

-- Which information is repeated more in reviews?
+- Which information is repeated most in reviews?
 Sensor size or Sensor Sensitivity?

 Do undisclosed promotions add any value to photography?

-Start by counting the times you find sensor-size "phrases or statements" in forums and camera reviews.
-You will learn that promoters link almost anything to sensor size.
-For example, how often do forum posters (astroturfers) review the advantages of having a fully exposed camera sensor?
+Start by counting the times you find sensor-size "phrases or statements" on forums and in camera reviews.
+You will find that marketers link almost anything to sensor size.
+For example, how often do forum posters (astroturfers) review the benefits of having a fully saturated image sensor?

-Why are keywords so important?
-A well-known person said people accept anything if the story is BIG and repeated enough.
-This is why big NEWS stories are repeated on ALL the News Channels.
-Like the size and capture theory, people trust anything if the message is BIG and consistent.
+Why are keywords critical?
+A well-known representative said people accept anything if the story is big and repeated enough.
+This is why the news media repeat a "big" story on all their news channels.
+Like the size and capture theory, people trust anything if the message is big and consistent.

 The "size and capture" theory is literally repeated like a BIG news story:-